jiatangzhi/iot_embedded_system/README.md

 </div>

 ### Database Diagram
-This database diagram represents a table named temp_and_humidity.
+This database diagram represents a table named `temp_and_humidity`.
 This table has three columns, each with its own data type:

 timestamp: This column is of type datetime, which is used to store date and time information.
 It records when the temperature and humidity data were captured.
 temperature_celsius: This column is of type float, which is used to store floating-point numbers.
 It records the temperature in degrees Celsius.